 Birds

-Zion National Park is the perfect place for avid bird watchers.
-291 bird species can be found in the park throughout the year.
+Zion National Park is the perfect place for bird watchers — where you can find 291 bird species.
 Many organizations, such as The Peregrine Fund and BirdLife International, work alongside Zion National Park in efforts to protect the park’s bird populations.
-Zion Canyon Campground is the perfect perch for you and your family to spot all sorts of birds high up in the branches of the surrounding trees.
+Zion Canyon Campground is the perfect perch for you and your family to spot all sorts of birds in the branches of the surrounding trees.
 What kinds of birds should you be on the lookout for?

-Greater Roadrunner: One of Southern Utah’s most common birds to see is the Greater Roadrunner.
-If you happen to see one, it will probably scurry away quickly.
-Roadrunners can run about 15 miles per hour and sometimes faster when hunting for prey.
+Greater Roadrunner: One of Southern Utah’s most common birds is the Greater Roadrunner.
+If you see one, it will probably scurry away quickly.
+Roadrunners can run 15 miles per hour and sometimes faster when hunting.
 Roadrunners feast on various insects, reptiles, and even rattlesnakes.
 Keep on the lookout for these speedy critters.

-Hummingbirds: The shady trees along the riverbank in Zion are the perfect place for hummingbirds to find shelter from the weather, a food source, and a place to nest and raise their young.
-Zion National Park is home to various desert wildflowers that these nectar lovers thrive on.
-Hummingbirds are tiny, and their winds rapidly flap as they fly from flower to flower.
+Hummingbirds: The shady trees along the riverbank are the perfect place for hummingbirds to find shelter from the weather, a food source, and a place to nest and raise their young.
+Zion National Park is home to desert wildflowers that these nectar lovers thrive on.
+Hummingbirds are tiny, and their wings rapidly flap as they fly from flower to flower.
 Most hummingbirds are painted with jewel tones such as dark green and ruby red.
-Watch for these fast-flying birds as you explore the park’s trails.
+Watch for these fast-flying birds as you explore the park.

-California Condor: California Condors, an endangered species, calls Zion National Park their sanctuary.
+California Condor: California Condors, an endangered species, call the park their sanctuary.
 California Condors are North America’s largest flying land bird, with wings spanning as wide as nine feet from end to end.
 The towering sandstone walls are their perfect nesting spot.
-Nearly 30 years ago, the population of these feathered giants dwindled to 22 individuals.
-The population has begun to increase in the decades following, and roughly 70 condors live wild in Arizona and Utah.
-Condors are very curious about human activity, but if a bird is perched, be sure to keep your distance.
-Read more about endangered California Condors here.
+Nearly 30 years ago, the population of these feathered giants dwindled to 22.
+The population has begun to increase, and roughly 70 condors live wild in Arizona and Utah.
+Condors are very curious about human activity, but if a bird is perched, keep your distance.

 Zion National Park is home to an array of amphibians and reptiles, including 6 species of frogs, toads, and one salamander.
-The warm spring temperatures and moisture from rain and snowmelt create the perfect conditions for frogs and toads to emerge.
-Additionally, while visiting Zion, you might be lucky enough to spot one of the many lizards, snakes, or even a desert tortoise!
-If you find yourself staying at Zion River Resort, our close proximity to the water is perfect for catching a glimpse of these water and land-loving critters.
+The warm spring temperatures and moisture create the perfect conditions for frogs and toads to emerge.
+Plus, you might be lucky enough to spot one of the many lizards, snakes, or even a desert tortoise!
+If you are staying at Zion River Resort, our close proximity to the water is perfect for catching a glimpse of these creatures.

 Tortoises: The desert tortoise has undergone many challenges with modern development, making this species endangered.
-If you can spot one, be sure to keep your distance because of their endangered status, but they are also known to bite!
+If you spot one, keep your distance because of their endangered status, but they are also known to bite!
 These rare reptiles are long-time residents of Zion National Park.
-If you want to learn more about the Desert Tortoise, click here.
+Learn more about the Desert Tortoise here

 Plateau Lizard: One of the smallest species of lizards, the Plateau Lizard, has distinctive patches of blue along its belly.
 This is Zion’s most common lizard, often seen scurrying across the trail from rock to rock to get warm.
 These little lizards’ primary food source is insects like beetles or moths.
 These little friends are nearly harmless, but it’s important to be aware of their place in the ecosystem and leave them be.